 Regular hand washing after using the bathroom and before eating or preparing food.
 Avoidance of undercooked or raw food that is potentially contaminated with fecal material.

 The most important prevention is vaccination.
 A very effective and well-tolerated vaccine against polio is available (inactivated (killed) polio vaccine (IPV)), which is part of the basic vaccination schedule during childhood.
 Combination vaccines (e.g. with diphtheria and tetanus) are also available.
 After basic vaccination, a booster dose is recommended every 10 years for travel to certain countries (see country page recommendations).
 WHO recommends a yearly vaccination for residents or long-stay visitors (minimum 4 weeks) in a country with ongoing polio infections or circulating vaccine-derived polio viruses.
 This recommendation not only targets individual protection, but aims to prevent the international spread of the virus.

-No reliable treatment of rabies disease exists!
+No treatment against rabies disease exists.